What are Social Signals?

 Completed: Select this category for Social Signals you have taken action or followed up on.

-Note: We provide birthday notifications that will be displayed at the top of your Social Signals list.
+Please note: We provide birthday notifications that will be displayed at the top of your Social Signals list.
 These notifications are generated from your contacts’ profile information, do not have any details associated with them and you cannot take action on them.
 You may also see birthdays within your Social Signals that contain details.
 These are birthdays that were found not through your contacts’ profile information but through a post or comment on that contact’s social media account.

 Filtering Social Signals